-Between 2015 and 2018, the UK’s cleaning services industry grew by 5% - that’s including both domestic cleaners and commercial.
-If you’re thinking of venturing into this growing market but you’re not sure where to start, you’ve come to the right place.
-We’ve put together this step-by-step guide to help you set up your own cleaning business in the UK.
+Between 2013 and 2020, turnover for the UK’s domestic cleaning industry increased by 21%.
+If you fancy venturing into this growing market but you’re not sure where to start, you’ve come to the right place!

 Step 1: Market Research

-The first essential step to starting any business, including a housecleaning business, is to complete thorough research into the current market.
-This will help you decide what kind of cleaning business you’ll want to set up and what kind of customers you’re going to target.
+Our first top tip for setting up your own cleaning business is to complete thorough research into the market.
+This will help you decide what kind of venture you want to launch and what kind of customers you wish to target.

 There are three main cleaning markets:

 - Domestic – general cleaning as part of the day-to-day running of someone’s home

 - Commercial – providing cleaning services to businesses, shops, factories, bars, restaurants etc.

 - Specialist – for instances that require deeper cleaning with specialist equipment/training such as carpets & upholstery, fire and flood restoration, hoarder cleaning and deep cleaning in medical settings

 The kind of cleaning business you set up will largely depend on your experience and demand in the local area.
 Check out this guide to finding your target audience for more advice on conducting market research.